Hear from our students and graduates from the School of Education.

 Many people aspire to be as happy in their work as Kendall Schuts.
 A primary school teacher in Geraldton – a regional port city four-hour’s drive north of Perth, Western Australia – Schuts spends her workdays among the eager smiles and laughter of a class of five- and six-year-olds.

-Tracy Bennett, BEd (Primary Education) va Open Universities Australia “The ﬂexibility of online study meant that I could be the mother I wanted to be to the three little people who meant the world to me, while also investing in securing the future I wanted for myself.
-While my nights were full of iLectures, text books and web searches, my days could still be devoted to those that I loved."
+Tracy Bennett, BEd (Primary Education) va Open Universities Australia “The ﬂexibility of online study meant that I could be the mother I wanted to be to the three little people who meant the world to me, while also investing in securing the future I wanted for myself."

 “The ﬂexibility of online study meant that I could be the mother I wanted to be to the three little people who meant the world to me, while also investing in securing the future I wanted for myself.
 While my nights were full of i-lectures, text books and web searches, my days could still be devoted to those that I loved.